 Three couples search for connection and meaning in an angry, anxious, and polarized world.
-Uniquely combining a surreal narrative with hundreds of found footage clips, the film is a journey through the sights and sounds of consumerism, advertising, and self-help culture.
+Uniquely combining an expressionist and pop art style with hundreds of found footage clips, the film is a journey through the sights and sounds of consumerism, advertising, and self-help culture.
 A hybrid remix work blending fiction and documentary while testing the limits of Fair Use as rarely seen before.

 Currently, Let Them Have Their Way is the largest independently financed film produced in the Western New York in terms of scope, made in collaboration with 400 other artists in roughly 100 production days spanning three years.
 The film’s preview screening marked the largest single exhibition for a non-studio film, surpassing the attendance of Thomas Edison’s screenings at the Pan-American exhibition in 1901.

 “…[an] experimental epic that digs into our excess-obsessed American culture.” — Dan Mecca, The Film Stage